GNGscr/Thaiislands/UX_FLOW.md

 3. User can either:
    - Click **"Book now"** → opens external link
    - Click elsewhere on card → flips back

+4. Scroll behavior in **Hotels** section:
+  - Region name will stick to top until scrolling to the next region
+  - Cards will be displayed with animation entrence - **different animtions for desktop and mobile**

 ---